jcarter10/Sorting-Visualizer/README.md

 ##
-A React.js project created to showcase my component-based creation and data visualization skills.
+A React.js project created to showcase my component-based creation and data visualization skills by using different kinds of sorting methods.

 # Specifications
 - React.js